Football in Paraguay: National team

 Paraguay's men's national team, nicknamed the Albirroja, is controlled by the Paraguayan Football Association (Asociación Paraguaya de Fútbol).
-The team has qualified for eight FIFA World Cup competitions, with their best performance coming in 2010 when they reached the quarter-finals.
+The team has qualified for nine FIFA World Cup competitions, with their best performance coming in 2010 when they reached the quarter-finals.
 Paraguay has been crowned champions of the Copa América on two occasions (in 1953 and 1979).
-Their highest FIFA World Rankings was 8th (March 2001) and their lowest was 103 (May 1995).
+Their highest FIFA World Rankings was 8th (March 2001) and their lowest was 103rd (May 1995).
 Paraguay was awarded second place with Best Move of the Year in 1996 for their rise in the FIFA Rankings.
-The team's most successful period was under the coaching of Argentine Gerardo Martino, who was awarded with the South American Coach of the Year in 2007 and took Paraguay to the quarter-finals stage of the FIFA World Cup competition for the first time in history (in 2010) and also to the final of the 2011 Copa América, where Paraguay finished as runners-up.
+The team's most successful period was under the coaching of Argentine Gerardo Martino, who was awarded with the South American Coach of the Year in 2007 and took Paraguay to the quarter-finals of the World Cup for the first time in 2010 and also to the final of the 2011 Copa América, where Paraguay finished as runners-up.
 In Paraguay's entire history at the FIFA World Cup, only Carlos Gamarra and José Luis Chilavert have both been selected as part of the All-Star Team, being for the 1998 edition.
 Paulo da Silva holds the most appearances for the team with 148 matches and Roque Santa Cruz is the all-time leading goal scorer with 32 goals.

 The women's team of Paraguay, also known as Albirroja, has lesser success, having never qualified for a single FIFA Women's World Cup, but has seen its recent rise in fortune.
-In the 2022 Copa América Femenina, Paraguay reached the semi-finals for only the second time after 2006, though this means Paraguay is now certain to have a potential spot for the upcoming 2023 FIFA Women's World Cup or at least going to the playoff stage.
+In the 2022 Copa América Femenina, Paraguay reached the semi-finals for only the second time after 2006, assuring them of a play-off spot for the 2023 FIFA Women's World Cup.

-Television and Media
+Television and media

 Television coverage of Paraguay's top-tier league, the Copa Paraguay and most of the second-tier, third-tier and fourth-tier leagues are televisionally transmitted by: